prav123248/Passage-Digital-Library/README.md

 ![bookView](https://user-images.githubusercontent.com/78224090/193417096-262cfd5e-65a5-4509-a14b-8d918562dd24.PNG)

 The main interface is a responsive grid view of book covers with extra details such as genre, pagecount or author being displayed on hover.
-These details are easy to add as the system makes use of the OpenLibrary API, meaning users can use URLs in the right format to automatically fill in detail fields.
-This means data does not need to be entered manually which can be tedious.
+These details are easy to add as the system makes use of the OpenLibrary API.
+This means data can be filled in automatically using an appropriate URL from their site, saving the time and effort of entering data manually.

 #### To Read Interface (with Hover)
 ![hoverView (2)](https://user-images.githubusercontent.com/78224090/193417203-42d26e5e-8be1-4990-95b0-661506d7541e.PNG)